Las Meninas (film): Production

 The idea for the script appeared in 2004, inspired by Doctor Janos Sanocky's account of a case from his medical practice.
 The dialogue was co-written by the Lithuanian-Russian writer Andrey Levkin.

 The shooting of the film took place between September 15 and October 24, 2006, in Kyiv.
-Most of the film was shot through the mirrors, which caused serious difficulties for the director of photography, since there was a permanent challenge for the crew to avoid getting into the shot.
+Most of the film was shot through mirrors, which caused serious difficulties for the director of photography, since there was a permanent challenge for the crew to avoid getting into the shot.

 Editing, effects, color correction, and rendering of the film took 14 months.
 All post-production work except for rendering was done by Ihor Podolchak himself.
 Las Meninas was the first feature film in Ukraine created entirely with the digital intermediate process.

 Most of the music in the film was written for cello and piano by composer Alexander Shchetynsky.
 Director and composer paid attention to the central role of music as a semantic counterpoint to the dialogue and visual imagery, so the sound level of the film can be viewed as an integral sound installation.
 American video clip director Dean Karr co-directed the music part of the film.